zauni/pngmin/README.md

 ## Release History

-- 2.0.0: Complete rewrite in TypeScript and update of all dependencies (2024-06-20)
+- 2.0.0: Complete rewrite in TypeScript and update of all dependencies (to their latest CJS versions.
+ESM is not supported by Grunt) (2024-06-20)
   **BREAKING CHANGES:**
   - `failOnError` option is now `true` by default
   - Requires Node.js 18+